npgrosser/autowired/README.md

 assert ctx.notification_controller.notification_service.all_caps == True
 ```

-As mentioned before, _autowired_ builds on the idea of using `cached_property` to implement the singleton pattern.
-That's
-why `cached_property` is a first-class citizen in _autowired_, and you can use it if you want to have more control over
-the instantiation process.
-When _autowired_ resolves
-dependencies, it respects not only other `autowired` fields but also `cached_property` and classic `property` methods.

-The `Context` class provides a convenience method `self.autowire()` that you can use to resolve dependencies
-within `cached_property` and `property` methods.
+The `autowire` method behaves very similarly to the `autowired` field, but it is meant to be used to
+directly instantiate components, rather than to define them as fields.
-Explicit dependencies can be passed as kwargs, as shown in the example above, and the remaining ones will be resolved
+Explicit dependencies can be passed as kwargs, as shown in the example above, while the remaining ones will be resolved
 automatically as before.

-## Configuring Autowired Fields with Context Attributes
+### Configuring Autowired Fields with Context Attributes

-To configure your autowired fields with context attributes,
+To configure your autowired fields with attributes of the context-instance,
-you can also directly reference the desired attribute in the autowired field definition.
+you can also directly reference these attributes in the field definition.

 Here is how you could rewrite the previous example: